 Java

 To test the gRPC scenario, my experiment has two services: hello and world.
 Like the other two scenarios, the world service sends the hello request but with the message “world” to the hello service.
-Unlike other two scenarios where the final message was generated by the world service, in this example the final message is generated by the hello service with hello appended and sent back to world service.
+Unlike the other two scenarios where the final message was generated by the world service, in this example, the final message is generated by the hello service with hello appended and sent back to world service.

 Installation